TOLL FREE: 1-866-611-2665

 “My father and I used to talk about how great it would be if there was one place people could go to for all of their medical and wellness needs.
 When I started working with the Prostate Cancer Centre, an incredible facility conveniently located across the hall from the Southern Alberta Institute of Urology, I remembered those discussions.
 I started talking to some friends about how we could build on that and create a sort of one-stop shop for men’s health,” says Dr. Spaner.
 “They encouraged me to do something about it.”

 So she did.
 In 2016, the Women for Men’s Health initiative held its first fundraising event – raising money to help support research and awareness in areas impacting men’s health.
-Over the past three years the group has raised close to 500 thousand dollars through fundraising initiatives, and has secured more than one million donor dollars.
+Since then the group has raised over 500 thousand dollars through fundraising initiatives, and has secured more than one million donor dollars.
 With some of these funds a men’s health clinic was opened across the hall from the Prostate Cancer Centre in June 2018.

 “They are a wonderful organization that helps care for people who are affected by prostate cancer.
 I have spoken to their group several times about how imaging can help with the diagnosis, staging, and management of prostate cancer.
 Along with Dr. Brendan Diedrichs and Dr. Grace Yeung, we have also kept their members up-to-date about the evolution of MRI [magnetic resonance imaging] as it affects patients with prostate cancer,” says Dr. Spaner.

 The prostate is a walnut-sized gland that sits underneath the bladder, near the rectum.
 It manufactures a specific protein, called prostate-specific antigen (PSA), which can be measured as an indicator of its health.
 If a PSA level is elevated, this could be a sign of prostate cancer.